 In Twitter’s own research conducted with Kantar Millward Brown, they found that 88% of consumers expect video ads to be less than 15 seconds.
 Six seconds (like the example above!) is a particularly effective length and recorded the highest brand affinity score for advertisers.
 Additionally, 15-second ads or shorter opens up the in-stream video ad placement for you.

 90% of all Promoted Videos are viewed on a mobile device, which means you need to optimize your content for smartphones.
-This includes things like making sure your videos work without sound, but also considering the context of somebody who is on the go.
+This includes things like making sure your videos work without sound, but also considering the context of somebody who is on the go, or someone who may want to download Twitter videos later on.
 Make sure your call to actions aren’t too involved, and no ebook downloads!

 While Twitter now gives you up to 280 characters for your tweets, it’s hard for users to read tweet copy while watching a video, especially if you use captions or text, which we highly recommend.
 Use your tweet copy to tease the video, not explain it.